tsawler/courses/readme.md

 **Note**

-You can override anything in the base templates, or specific pages/partials, but putting a file in `client/clientviews/public`, `client/clientviews/public/partials`, `client/clientviews/admin`, or `client/clientviews/admin/partials`.
+You can override anything in the base templates, or specific pages/partials, by putting a file in `client/clientviews/public`, `client/clientviews/public/partials`, `client/clientviews/admin`, or `client/clientviews/admin/partials`.